sannansaleem/UFT-Capstone-team9/README.md

 ## Stock Market Analysis
 ## Project Overview
 ### <ins>Background</ins>
-By utilizing twitter sentiment analysis and linear regression, we tend to able to analyze data provided on twitter to forecast stock market closing prices.
+By using linear regression, we tend to able to analyze data to forecast stock market closing prices based on past closing prices.

-In this project, we have applied sentiment analysis and statistical machine learning models.
-These models are used to envision the correlation between the tweets which are extracted from twitter.
-We have performed sentiment analysis of the twitter data based on a whole day as well as based on an hourly basis to analyze the effect it has on stock market prediction.
+In this project, we have applied statistical machine learning models to envision the trends in stock closing prices.

 ## An overview of the process flow of our project is as follows: